-UNIT 5: DRAFTING AMENDMENTS - PART II
+UNIT 5 DRAFTING AMENDMENTS - PART II

-- 5.1 Introduction - 5.2 Learning Outcomes - 5.3 Points to Note when Drafting Amendments - 5.3.1 Be Consistent - 5.3.2 Content and Mode of Expression of the Principal Act - 5.3.3 Syntax and Grammar of the Provision to be Amended - 5.3.4 Drafting Style used in the Original Legislation - 5.3.5 Amendment Directions you Use - 5.3.6 Conventional Structure for Amending Bills - 5.3.7 Conventional Layout for Amending Bills - 5.3.8 Punctuation - 5.3.9 Conventions on Short Titles for Amending Bills - 5.3.10 Use of Section Notes - 5.4 Summary - 5.5 References/Further Reading - 5.6 Possible Answers to Self-Assessment Examination
+- 5.1 Introduction - 5.2 Intended Learning Outcome - 5.3 Points to Note when Drafting Amendments - 5.3.1 Be Consistent - 5.3.2 Be Consistent with the Content and Mode of Expression of the Principal Act - 5.3.3 Be Consistent with the Syntax and Grammar of the Provision to be Amended - 5.3.4 Be Consistent with the Drafting Style of the Original Legislation - 5.3.5 Be Consistent in the Amendment Directions you Use - 5.3.6 Be Consistent with the Conventional Structure of Amending Bills - 5.3.7 Be Consistent in the Layout of Amending Bills - 5.3.8 Be Consistent in Punctuation - 5.3.9 Be Consistent with the Conventions on the Short Titles of Amending Bills - 5.3.10 Be Consistent in the Use of Section Notes - 5.4 Summary - 5.5 References/Further Readings/Web Resources - 5.6 Possible Answers to Self-Assessment Exercise(s)

-In this unit, we consider the fourth objective of drafting amendments, consistency.
+In the last unit, we considered drafting of amendments.
+You should now be able to draft substantive or consequential amendments to earlier legislation in keeping with the practice and house-style in your jurisdiction.
+In this unit, we will consider the fourth objective of drafting amendments, consistency.
 We also consider how you may develop a procedure for working out the amendments and repeals that are called for in the particular case, and how they are to be dealt with in your draft.

-• draft your amendments consistently with the Act they amend.
+• Draft your amendments consistently with the Act they amend.